balmorelcommunity/Balmorel/README.md

 The model is developed and distributed under open source ideals.
 The source code has been provided on its homepage since 2001 and was assigned the [ISC license](https://opensource.org/licenses/ISC) in 2017.
 Ample documentation is available in the folder [within this repository](base/documentation).
 Application examples and contact information can be found on the [Balmorel homepage](https://balmorel.com).
 Presently the model development is mainly project driven, with a users' network around it, supporting the open source development idea.

-## Who to get started with Balmorel?
+## How to get started with Balmorel?
 Look at the following [documentation](https://github.com/balmorelcommunity/Balmorel/blob/A-unified-European-hydrogen-infrastructure-planning-to-support-the-rapid-scale-up-of-hydrogen-production/base/documentation/BalmorelGettingStarted-BGS302.pdf).